micro/go-micro/README.md

 - **Synchronization** - Distributed systems are often built in an eventually consistent manner.
 Support for distributed locking and leadership are built in as a Sync interface.
 When using an eventually consistent database or scheduling use the Sync interface.

-- **Pluggable Interfaces** - Go Micro makes use of Go interfaces for each distributed system abstraction.
-Because of this these interfaces are pluggable and allows Go Micro to be runtime agnostic.
+- **Pluggable Interfaces** - Nitro makes use of Go interfaces for each distributed system abstraction.
+Because of this these interfaces are pluggable and allows Nitro to be runtime agnostic.
 You can plugin any underlying technology.
 Find external third party (non stdlib) plugins in [github.com/asim/go-plugins](https://github.com/asim/go-plugins).

 ## License